EAOZONE/ASTOUNDINGLY_game/README.txt

 Once the player gets to twelve letters and gets the word right they have finished the game and can restart from five letters.
 The game is coded in python and utilizes the library pygame to create a window to play the game.
 The game also uses 50000 words from the english language to create the repository of words that can be used as answers.
-To play the game right after downloading open up main.exe which will open up windows virus protector or mac virus protector whichever computer you are using.
-Once through Windows or Mac virus protector command prompt will open up and the game will run.
-To view the source code open up main.py.
-To view the list of 50000 words in the dictionary open up  the dictionary file.
+To play the game right after downloading open up main.exe which will open up Microsoft Defender SmartScreen click More info and then click run anyway.
+Command prompt will open and Pygame will open and the game will start